The Big Break I

 The Big Break I was the first round of The Big Break, the Golf Channel's reality television program.
 The show's premise is to award an aspiring professional golfer exemptions into selected events or full-season exemptions on certain tours.
-The series debuted on October 6, 2003.
+The series premiered on October 6, 2003.

 Event

-The contest was filmed over ten days at Treetops Resort in Gaylord, Michigan.
+The contest was filmed over ten days at Treetops Resort near Gaylord, Michigan.
 The winner would receive exemptions into four selected events on the Canadian Tour in 2004 (all of which were broadcast by The Golf Channel).

 The ten hopefuls for the first season were Randy Block of San Antonio; Garrett Garland of Northridge, California; Charles Calhoun of Marietta, Ohio; Justin Peters of Plantation, Florida; Steve Duemig of Clearwater, Florida; Anthony Sorentino of Rochester Hills, Michigan; Mark Farnham of Port Jefferson, New York; Craig Pawling of Sunrise, Florida; Jeff Brown of Hampton, Georgia; and Jon Roddy of Orlando, Florida.
 The show was hosted by Phil Mickelson's former swing coach, Rick Smith, and Katherine Roberts, who was dismissed as eye candy.
 In the end, Peters defeated Sorentino 3 & 1 in the matchplay final.
 Peters, though, failed to make the cut in any of the four Canadian Tour events he played in.
+He would go on to win the 2014 eGolf $250,000 Championship at Red Hawk.

+The success of the first series would launch one of the longest-running reality shows on television, and become one of Golf Channel's most watched series.